anandprabhusk/insurance-voice-ai-assistant/README.md

+# Voice-First AI Assistant

-Semonstrate how a traditional form-based flow can be transformed into a **Voice-First AI Experience**, reducing friction and making customer onboarding accessible and conversational.
+Demonstrate how a traditional form-based flow can be transformed into a **Voice-First AI Experience**, reducing friction and making customer onboarding accessible and conversational.

-# insurance-voice-ai-assistant

-# Voice-First AI Assistant 🎙️

 This project is a fully autonomous, voice-guided enterprise insurance enrollment portal.

-## 1. 🎯 Purpose
+## 1. 🎯 Purpose  🎙️

 Future generations are not going to tolerate long, tedious forms.
 They expect seamless, conversational, and voice-guided interfaces.
 The purpose of this project is to demonstrate how a traditional form-based flow can be transformed into a **Voice-First AI Experience**, reducing friction and making customer onboarding accessible and conversational.